anto112/moildev/README.md

 ## Moildev Library

-Moildev Library is a collection of functions support python to developments fisheye image applications. this function using share object library C++ wrapper by **ctypes** python.
+Moildev Library is a collection of functions support python to developments fisheye image applications.

 - Anypoint image